 How Many Chapters Are in Hatchet?

 Have you ever picked up a book and wondered, "How long is this thing?"
 Maybe you're a student assigned to read Hatchet for class, or perhaps you're just curious about the pacing before diving in.
-And either way, the structure of a story can make or break your reading experience.
+Either way, the structure of a story can make or break your reading experience.
 And when it comes to Gary Paulsen's Hatchet, the chapter count isn't just a number—it's a deliberate choice that shapes the entire journey.

 What Is Hatchet?